craiglpeters/fabrikamfiber/workshop.md

 1. Define namespaces and users for all attendees, and distribute among the clusters
 1. Assign the namespaces and users to attendees when they arrive

-## Lab 1 - Intro to Windows Containers
+## Part 1 - Intro to Windows Containers

 Run a simple cmd in a Windows container